Ravi2470/SSL-TLS-in-kubernetes/README.md

 ### Out of three pods created by ingress-nginx 1 will be going to be in running state and other two will be going to be in completed state.

-### Following command will setup cluster issuer in our kubernetes cluster and help us to generate TLS/SSL certificate for our domain.We will use Let's Encrypt as CA.
+### Following command will setup cluster issuer in our kubernetes cluster and help us to generate TLS/SSL certificate for our domain.We will use Let's Encrypt as CA.You can use other available options as well.
 ### We need to make changes in this file according to our requirements.

 kubectl apply -f cluster-issuer.yml